TBSCG-USA/code-challenge-java/README.md

 ## Bob

-Please make the Bob.java class do the following things:
 Bob is a lackadaisical teenager.
 In conversation, his responses are very limited.

 Bob answers 'Sure' if you ask him a question.

 He answers 'Woah, chill out' if you yell at him.

 He says 'Fine.
 Be that way' if you address him without actually saying anything.

 He answers 'Whatever' to anything else.

 ## Instructions

-Run the BobTest.java file as a java application, and fix each of the errors in turn.
+You can import the code into eclipse as a java project.
+Run the BobTest.java file as a java application, and make all of the tests pass.
+To do this, you will want to modify Bob.java to meet the requirements listed above.
 Note that this short challenge doesnt use or require a testing framework.
-When all of the tests are passing, submit your Bob.java
+When all of the tests are passing and you are happy with your code, submit your Bob.java.

 The goal is to work towards a solution that is as readable and expressive as you can make it.
-Do not modify the BobTest.java class, as there is no need.
+Do not modify the BobTest.java class.

 Please make your solution as general as possible.
 It should work with any input that fits the specification, and not just the tested parameters.

 Have fun!

-## Making the Test Pass

-Simply run BobTest.java as a java application in eclipse, or compile and run on the command line.

 ## Source